-Whey is the most common Protein Powder because it dissolves easily in water and is derived from milk.
 It is also a "complete" protein, which means that it contains the nine essential amino acids that our body cannot make on its own.
 There are Whey Concentrate and Whey Isolate options in Protein Powders.
 Whey Concentrate has a small amount of fat and carbs and has low lactose levels.
-Whey Isolate is virtually fat-free and is lactose free.
+Whey Isolate is virtually fat-free and is lactose-free.

-Creatine is an energy-enhancing supplement to improve performance and endurance.
-This supplement is nitrogen based and provides energy to all cells of the body but most importantly muscle cells.
+This supplement is nitrogen-based and provides energy to all cells of the body but most importantly muscle cells.